Jesus Wants Me for a Sunbeam

 "Jesus Wants Me for a Sunbeam" is a song originally recorded by the Scottish alternative band the Vaselines.
 It was later covered by American rock band Nirvana in 1993 who renamed it "Jesus Doesn't Want Me for a Sunbeam".

 History

 "Jesus Wants Me for a Sunbeam" is a song originally recorded by the Scottish alternative band the Vaselines for their EP Dying for It.
-It is a parody on the Christian children's hymn "I'll Be a Sunbeam", which has the opening line "Jesus wants me for a sunbeam."
+It is a parody of the Christian children's hymn "I'll Be a Sunbeam", which has the opening line "Jesus wants me for a sunbeam."
 The Vaselines re-released the song in 1992 on the compilation albums The Way of The Vaselines: A Complete History, and All the Stuff and More.